Rebecca Petty: Background

 Petty was born in Wichita, Kansas, and graduated in 1988 from Hatfield High School in Hatfield, Arkansas.
-Petty also attended Tulsa Community College in Tulsa, Oklahoma and earned a Bachelor of Science in Criminal Justice in 2013 from Arkansas Tech University at Russellville, where she was inducted into the Alpha Chi National College Honor Society.
+Petty also attended Tulsa Community College in Tulsa, Oklahoma and earned a Bachelor of Science in Criminal Justice in 2013 from Arkansas Tech University at Russellville, where she was inducted into the Alpha Chi honor society.
 She has since pursued a master's degree in leadership and ethics at the private John Brown University in Siloam Springs in Benton County.

 Murder of Andria Brewer

 On May 15, 1999, Rebecca Petty's 12-year-old daughter, Andria 'Andi' Brewer, was reported missing near Mena, Arkansas.
 According to court filings, local police called the Arkansas State Police and the FBI after deeming it unlikely that Brewer had run away.
 On May 17, a polygraph test of two suspects by the State Police yielded a confession from one, Karl Roberts, Brewer's paternal uncle.
 Roberts admitted to taking Brewer from her home in his red pickup truck, driving her to nearby woods, raping her, strangling her, and then hiding the body.

-On May 24, 2000, Roberts was sentenced to death and as of 2020 he remains on death row.
+On May 24, 2000, Roberts was sentenced to death and as of 2025 he remains on death row.
 While Rebecca Petty advocated for the death penalty for Roberts in the decades following her daughter's murder, she later wrote an article for The Forgiveness Project saying that she had forgiven him.

 Petty's experience led her to write articles on WattPad.
 She later published a book about the murder, Stolen, in July 2023.